ST GILES FARNBOROUGH - HISTORY

-Farnborough became a full parish in 1876, with George William Hingston as Rector.
-Before that Farnborough was part of the larger and more populous parish of Chelsfield, sometimes having its own Rector. but more usually just a Curate.
-For full details see Chelsfield with Farnborough.
-This explains why the church at Farnborough is comparatively small, even though the population of Farnborough has grown significantly since the second world war, and is now much larger than that of Chelsfield.
+However Farnborough only became a full parish in 1876, with George William Hingston as its first Rector.
+Before that Farnborough was part of the larger and more populous parish of Chelsfield, sometimes having its own Rector. but more usually a Curate.

 From 1876 many changes were to take place.